pypr/pysph/docs/source/tutorial/circular_patch.rst

 .. py:currentmodule:: pysph.sph.integrator

-Intuitively, in an SPH simulation, the role of the :py:class:`Integrator` should be obvious.
+Intuitively, in an SPH simulation, the role of the :py:class:`PECIntegrator` should be obvious.
 In the code, we see that we ask for the "fluid" to be stepped using a :py:class:`WCSPHStep` object.
 Taking a look at the `get_circular_patch` function once more, we notice that the **ParticleArray**